The following descriptions refer to the courses’ most recent versions. They evolved (slightly) over time.

 It starts by discussing the basics of probability theory and (classical) statistical inference (point estimation, uncertainty quantification and hypothesis testing, in finite samples and asymptotically).

-It then proceeds to the ordinary least squares estimation of the linear regression model.
+It then proceeds to the ordinary least squares estimation of the linear regression model, including a treatment of endogeneity and instrumental variables as a possible remedy.

-Next, the course discusses maximum likelihood estimation, as applied to the linear regression model, to models of binary and censored outcomes as well as to generic models of interest.
+Finally, the course discusses maximum likelihood estimation and applies it to the linear regression model and to models of binary and censored outcomes.

 This includes a discussion of numerical optimization methods and asymptotic properties obtained via extremum estimation theory.